-HPER—General abbreviation for the Department of Health, Physical Education and Recreation.
+HPER—General abbreviation for the former Department of Health, Physical Education and Recreation.
 “HPER Department” is acceptable on first reference in internal publications.

 Luce Center—Acceptable on first reference in internal publications and the Ambassador and on second reference in all contexts.
 “The Luce Physical Activities Center” is appropriate on first reference in external publications.
 Uses the definite article.

 media communication program—Part of the School of Communication Arts, not a department unto itself.
 Note the singular use of “communication.”